2023 Treasury Management Training Symposium in Portland, OR

 Evaluation Process

-Sessions will be evaluated on the quality of the proposal, relevance to Track/Theme, application to the profession, and qualifications of speakers.
+Sessions will be evaluated on the quality of the proposal, relevance to track, application to the profession, and qualifications of speakers.
 Panels of practitioners are preferred over single presenters for a wider range of participation.